-Career professionals inform parents and legal guardians about the role of career professionals and the confidential nature of the professional relationship.
-Career professionals are sensitive to the cultural diversity of families and respect the inherent rights and responsibilities of parents/ guardians over the welfare of their children/charges according to law.
-Career professionals work to establish, as appropriate, collaborative relationships with parents/guardians to best serve the needs and welfare of their clients.
+Career development professionals inform parents and legal guardians about the role of career development professionals and the confidential nature of the professional relationship.
+Career development professionals are sensitive to the needs and the expectations of families and respect the inherent rights and responsibilities of parents/guardians over the welfare of their children/ charges according to law.
+Career development professionals work to establish, as appropriate, collaborative relationships with parents/guardians to best serve the needs and welfare of their clients.